|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 For those who wish to delve deeper, Section 2 does just that.
 It is recommended reading, even for beginners, as there is a great deal to be learned about transformers, despite their apparent simplicity.

 Transformers are essential for all modern electronics equipment, and there are very few devices that do not use them.
 Each transformer type has a specific use, and it is uncommon that a transformer made for one application can be used for another (quite different) purpose.
+This is not to say that 're-purposing' can't be done, but you have to know what you are doing, and what risks may be waiting to cause grief.

 Before embarking on a description of the different types, the basic theory must be understood.
 All transformers use the same basic principle, and only the finer points ever change.
 A transformer works on the principle of magnetic coupling to transfer the energy from one side (winding) to the other.